glouppe/info8010-deep-learning/README.md

 - 2 pages (excluding references, if any).
 - Formatted using the LaTeX template [`template-report.tex`](https://glouppe.github.io/info8010-deep-learning/template-report.tex).

-Your report should be submitted  by XXX.
+Your report should be submitted by May 8.
 This is a **hard** deadline.

 ## Archives